 - Take the evening supplements* that address your situation, whether to lower elevated cortisol, calm high glutamate levels, or raise low melatonin or serotonin.

 By taking these steps, you’ll minimize stress on your body and mind, and achieve the restorative sleep that you and your body so desire.

-For those of you who want to dive into understanding why you have sleep issues and start implementing changes to improve your sleep, I am developing a Sleep Package, which includes the steps mentioned above along with support from me.
+For those of you who want to dive into understanding why you have sleep issues and start implementing changes to improve your sleep, I am developing a Natural Sleep Solutions Package, which includes the steps mentioned above along with support from me.
 This package will be available very soon.
 To be among the first to find out when it is available, sign up for my newsletter here.

 Thank you so much for joining me in this blog series.
 If you would like more details on any one of the 12 potential causes of insomnia, you can find the whole series here.

 26th February 2015